Tammy Hembrow Floors Fans In A Sexy Yellow Two-Piece Set As She Faces Her Backside Toward The Camera

 “If there is anyone close to being perfect I would pick you,” another social media user raved.

-And the YouTuber has been showing off her toned booty to the camera a lot in recent weeks.
+The YouTuber has been showing off her toned booty to the camera a lot in recent weeks.
 As The Inquisitr previously reported, the Australian beauty stunned at a launch event for LipMD.
-While clad in a skimpy white miniskirt, Tammy once again showed off her pert derriere to onlookers as well as her toned and tanned thighs.
+While clad in a skimpy, white miniskirt, Tammy once again showed off her pert derriere to onlookers as well as her toned and tanned thighs.
 She paired the look with a sexy white crop top and since the post was one of her most popular yet, racking up over 200,000 likes and well over 800-plus comments.

 Slay all day, Tammy.